atharvmalve/FilesConverterWebProject/README.md

 ## Technologies Used
 ### Backend (Manish Kumar)
 - **Java**: Utilized for backend development, handling file conversions, and server-side operations.
-- **Spring Framework**: Employed for dependency injection, MVC architecture, and facilitating integration with other frameworks.
 - **Libraries for file manipulation and conversion**: Libraries such as Apache PDFBox for PDF handling and ImageIO for image conversion.

 ### Frontend (Atharvmalve)
 - **HTML**: Structure and content markup.
 - **CSS**: Styling and layout design.
 - **JavaScript**: Client-side scripting for interactive elements and user experience enhancements.
-- **Frontend frameworks/libraries (optional)**: Frameworks like Bootstrap or libraries like jQuery for rapid development and enhanced UI components.

 ## Installation
-1. Clone the repository from GitHub: `git clone https://github.com/manishkumar/FilesConverterWebProject.git`
+1. Clone the repository from GitHub: `git clone https://github.com/ig-imanish/FilesConverterWebProject.git`
 2. Navigate to the project directory: `cd FilesConverterWebProject`
 3. Install dependencies (if any): Backend dependencies managed via Maven.
 4. Deploy the application on a Java servlet container (e.g., Apache Tomcat).